ngryman/reading-time/README.md

 npm install reading-time --production
 ```

 Note: this library is primarily for Node apps.
 If you need to use it in browsers with a bundler like Webpack, the `ReadingTimeStream` module would not be available because only a subset of the exports is included.
+If you need to use the stream version in browser (e.g. with a browser polyfill of `Buffer`), use `import ReadingTimeStream from 'reading-time/dist/stream'` instead.
+(And please let us know if that happens—we can reconsider our prioritization.)

 ## Usage